bullgit/bullgit.github.io/README.md

 ### Projects

-The Projects are autoamtically added via the GitHub API.
+The Projects are automatically added via the GitHub API.
 Every new repo is listed on the main page.

 ### Join bullgit